elpatron68/AmznLinkShortener/README.md

 to create an own free Bitly account, get a personal API token, copy the file `Apikey_sample.cs` to_`Apikey.cs`, insert the private token there and build the project from source using *Visual Studio*.

+**If *Use Bitly* is deactivated, no data will be sent to anywhere, all operations are running on your local machine.**

 ## Technical Information

 *Amzn Link Shortener* searches the clipboard text for two regular expressions.